YCCS and Sustainability

 - A drip irrigation system was implemented in order to reduce water consumption;

-- Recycling stations made entirely of wood were also added this year.
+- Recycling stations made entirely of wood were also added.